JS-DevTools/simplifyify/README.md

   -s, --standalone <name>   Export as a named UMD bundle
                             For example: my.cool.module

-  -b, --bundle              Create a non-minified bundle for development (.js)
-                            This is the default if no other output option is set

-  -d, --debug               Create a source map for debugging (.js.map)

-  -m, --minify              Create a minified bundle for production (.min.js)

-  -v, --test                Create a bundle with code-coverage instrumentation for testing (.test.js)

-  -w, --watch               Watch source file(s) and rebuild the bundle(s) automatically

 Arguments:

-  <files...>                One or more entry-file paths and/or glob patterns.
+  <source-files...>         One or more file paths and/or glob patterns.
                             Don't forget to put quotes around glob patterns.
-                            A separate Browserify bundle will be created for each entry file.
+                            A separate Browserify bundle will be created for each source file.
 ```